Dalit: Internal conflicts

 Several Dalit groups are rivals and sometimes communal tensions are evident.
 A study found more than 900 Dalit sub-castes throughout India, with internal divisions.
 Emphasising any one caste threatens what is claimed to be an emerging Dalit identity and fostering rivalry among SCs.

 A DLM (Dalit Liberation Movement) party leader said in the early 2000s that it is easier to organise Dalits on a caste basis than to fight caste prejudice itself.

-Balmikis and Pasis in the 1990s refused to support the BSP, claiming it was a Jatav party but over 80 per cent of dalits from all united Dalit castes voted BSP to power in 2007.
+Balmikis and Pasis in the 1990s boycotted the BSP, claiming it was a Jatav party.

 Many converted Dalit Sikhs claim a superior status over the Hindu Raigars, Joatia Chamars and Ravidasis and sometimes refuse to intermarry with them.
 They are divided into gotras that regulate their marriage alliances.
-In Andhra Pradesh, Mala and Madiga were constantly in conflict with each other but as of 2015 Mala and Madiga students work for common dalit cause at University level.
+In Andhra Pradesh, Mala and Madiga were constantly in conflict with each other but as of 2015 Mala and Madiga students work for common dalit cause at university level.

-Although the Khateek (butchers) are generally viewed as a higher caste than Bhangis, the latter refuse to offer cleaning services to Khateeks, believing that their profession renders them unclean.
+Although the Khateek (butchers) are generally viewed as a higher caste than Bhangis, the latter refuses to offer cleaning services to Khateeks, believing that their profession renders them unclean.
 They also consider the Balai, Dholi and Mogya as unclean and do not associate with them.